On the Parallels Between Minimal Surfaces and Einstein Four-Manifolds: Embedding Einstein Four-Manifolds as Minimal Submanifolds

 \section{Embedding Einstein Four-Manifolds as Minimal Submanifolds}

-This chapter investigates a concrete connection between Einstein geometry and the theory of minimal submanifolds.
+In this section, we explore a concrete connection between Einstein geometry and the theory of minimal submanifolds.
 Specifically, we consider conditions under which an Einstein four-manifold may be isometrically immersed as a minimal submanifold in a higher-dimensional ambient space.
 This framework allows us to study Einstein manifolds using techniques from minimal surface theory, and provides a geometric realisation of the parallels explored throughout this exposition.

-To prepare the ground, we begin by examining a classification result due to Jensen, which shows that locally homogeneous Einstein four-manifolds are necessarily locally symmetric.
-This remarkable theorem reduces our subsequent embedding problem to the realm of locally symmetric spaces.
+To prepare the ground, we begin by examining a classification result due to Derdziński, which is a stronger result, though reminscent of Jensen's theorem \citep{JensonTheorem}.
+This remarkable theorem shows that, under mild geometric assumptions, the Einstein condition forces a strong symmetry.
+This reduction paves the way for our embedding results by narrowing the class of manifolds to those whose structure is particularly amenable to minimal immersion techniques.